 6. Best Fabric: Otomix Stingray Weightlifting Training Shoes

 A pair of high-top weightlifting shoes are an ideal candidate if you like a flat-sole at the bottom while you lift.
 Flat-sole sneakers promote direct force transfer through the floor and thus are apt for when you lift heavy weights.
-These flat bottom shoes for weightlifting by Otomix enhance your ankle stability as they are lightweight and give maximum traction.
+These flat bottom shoes for weightlifting by Otomix enhance your ankle stability as they are lightweight and give advanced traction.
 They feature leather and synthetic uppers that offer much flexibility.
 You can blindly trust these womens high-top lifting shoes as they convey maximum agility and support.

 - High-top lifting shoes with flat-sole